-In the top-left-hand corner of your wallet window, you will see the "Add Account" button.
+If you dismiss this window, accidentally or otherwise, you can re-open it by clicking on the "Add Account" button on the left hand side of the wallet window toolbar.
 Click it and it will open the account wizard which allows all supported types of accounts to be created.

-Fig. 25: The "Add Account" button highlighted.
+Fig. 26: The "Add Account" button highlighted.